 Uninterruptible power supply

-EP Line-Interactive Series - provides a steady, regulated AC output power to operate traffic signals, camera equipment, and additional applications used in Departments of Transportation and Intelligent Traffic Systems (DOT/ITS).
+EP Line-Interactive Series - provides a steady, regulated AC output power to operate traffic signals, camera equipment, and additional applications used in Departments of Transportation and Intelligent Traffic Systems (ITS/Traffic).

 EDP Double-Conversion Series - an uninterruptible power supply designed to provide high quality, stable AC power to critical equipment that requires continuous, regulated power.